 No computational device can run without storage.
-A computer uses storage in different forms like RAM is a type of temporary storage, GPU comes with its own VRAM capacity, a processor has its cache memory, etc. Though these are some technically advanced form of storage that is used by a computer, the most common and with which you might also be familiar is the internal storage of the computer.
+A computer uses storage in different forms like RAM is a type of temporary storage, GPU comes with its own VRAM capacity, a processor has its cache memory, etc. Though these are some technically advanced form of storage used by a computer, the most common and with which you might also be familiar is the computer’s internal storage.

-Yes, that store where you store all your data files, photos, music, documents, games, and even the operating system of your computer stays there.
-Now while building a PC or buying a laptop, you get the option to choose between HDD, SSD, and SSHD storage.
+Yes, that store where you store all your data files, photos, music, documents, games, and even your computer’s operating system stays there.
+While building a PC or buying a laptop, you get the option to choose between HDD, SSD, and SSHD storage.
 It could not be evident to decide to go with which one.
 But you don’t have to worry anymore.

 In this particular article, I am going to compare these three popular computer storages, i.e., SSD, HDD, and SSHD, side by side.
 By the end of this article, you will decide which one fits the best as per your requirements and budget.
 Without any further ado, let’s get started.

 Recommended: Laptop Buying Guide – How to Choose a Good Laptop?

 Why should Internal Storage (SSD, HDD & SSHD) be fast?

 The computer’s internal storage is where every single data file is stored, including the operating system.
 In order to have a fast response between the input and output, the read and write speeds of the storage play a major role.

 Faster storage will enable the machine to boot the Operating System faster.
 All the applications installed on faster storage will also load faster than slower storage.
 Hence, you can say that faster storage makes the performance of a computer faster.

 Types of Storage Drives

 Storage drives or Internal storage of a computer are of different types.
 But the most widely used storage solutions on a computer are three in number.
 These are – SSD, HDD, and SSDH.
 These storages differ in price, speeds, durability, etc., about which we’ll talk later.
 Let’s talk about these storage drives a bit.